mercadopago/devsite-docs/guides/shopify/pix.en.md

 **Mercado Pago Pix** facilitates financial transactions using QR codes or the Pix Copia e Cola functionality, allowing customers to make payments instantly at any time.
 Additionally, this service ensures immediate approval of transactions and offers the lowest rate for receiving payments.

-To integrate Mercado Pago Pix, install the application through the Shopify panel or the Marketplace.
-After installation, you can configure the expiration period.
+To integrate Mercado Pago Pix, install the application through the [Shopify panel](/developers/en/docs/shopify/integration-configuration/pix#installviashopifyadminpanel) or the [Marketplace](/developers/en/docs/shopify/integration-configuration/pix#bookmark_install_via_marketplace).
+After installation, you can [configure the expiration period](/developers/en/docs/shopify/integration-configuration/pix#bookmark_configure_expiration_period).

-## Instalar a través del panel de Shopify
+## Install via Shopify admin panel

 To install Mercado Pago Pix through the Shopify admin panel, follow the steps below: